Actuarial Value (AV)

 A resource where individuals, families, and small business owners in a state buy health insurance and access financial help, if they’re eligible.
 The Health Insurance Marketplace is also called Exchange.
 In Vermont, the Marketplace is called Vermont Health Connect.

 Health care you get in a hospital whether you stay overnight or just for the day (also called outpatient or ambulatory care).
 Hospital services also include other services such as an MRI.
 For an example, view one of Vermont Health Connect’s Plan Comparison Brochures.

 Part of the federal law that requires all Americans to have health insurance.
 You may be able to get help paying for your health insurance.
-If you do not buy health insurance, you will pay a shared responsibility fee when you pay your income taxes the following year.
-If you sign up for a plan through Vermont Health Connect by the end of open enrollment (February 15, 2015), you will not face a penalty.
+If you do not have health insurance, you will pay a shared responsibility fee when you pay your income taxes the following year.
+For 2014 federal taxes, the federal fee is the greater of two options: 1.
+1% of yearly income above the filing threshold, or 2. $95 per adult, $47.50 per child, $285 per family.
+This federal fee will increase each year.
 There are some exceptions to this mandate.
 Read more on the federal HealthCare.gov website.

 A group (or network) of health care providers your insurance company selects to provide services to you.
 For most insurance plans, going to a health care provider that is “in-network” means your insurance plan will pay for more of your costs than it would if you went to an out-of-network provider.
 Most plans do not cover medical expenses when you go out of your network.

 A type of deductible where both prescription drugs and medical costs contribute towards your medical deductible.

 The dollar amount that insurance plans use to cap how much care you can receive during your lifetime.
 After you reach the limit, your insurance company will no longer pay for your health services.
 Because of the federal health law, health insurance plans issued or renewed on or after September 23, 2010 can no longer place dollar limits on your care.